powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 The default value is `false`.

 **writeSlackBus**
-The `writeSlackBus` is an optional property that says if the slack bus has to be written in the network using the [slack terminal extension]() after a load-flow computation.
+The `writeSlackBus` is an optional property that says if the slack bus has to be written in the network using the [slack terminal extension]() after a load flow computation.
 The default value is `false`.

 **noGeneratorReactiveLimits**